csierr/csierr/README.md

 ### 💡 A bit about me

-- 👯‍♀️ I have a twin sister!
-- ♟️ I (try to) play chess — ELO ~300 on chess.com 😅
-- 🎾 I practice tennis and go to pottery classes🫖
-- 📚 Huge fan of horror/thriller books, series, and movies
+I have a twin sister 👯‍♀️, and when I’m not coding, you might find me practicing tennis 🎾, going to pottery classes 🫖, or trying to improve my (very humble) chess ELO — currently around 300 on chess.com 😅.
+I’m also a big fan of horror and thriller stories, whether in books, series, or movies.

 ---